anader123/nft-delegation/README.md

 ### Proving Ownership of Custodial NFTs

-As the value of NFTs increases over time, owners will look seek out solutions to help custody their expensive NFTs.
+As the value of NFTs increases over time, owners will seek out solutions to help custody their expensive NFTs.
 However, now that the assets are being held by a third party it makes it much more difficult to verify who owns what.
 You are no longer able to sign an off-chain message proving you own an asset if it is being held in a custodial address.

 Problem:

-Your rare NFT has after years of holding is now worth to over 100 ETH and you don't feel comfortable self custody anymore.
+Your rare NFT, after years of holding, is now worth to over 100 ETH and you don't feel comfortable self custody anymore.
 You then pay a third-party and they take custody of the asset.
 A few weeks later you learn that there is an NFT that is airdropped to all the holders of the NFT you locked in custody.
-As a result, you are unable to claim your airdropped NFT in the time since the valuable NFT you need is being held in a custodial service or maybe even your own cold storage.
+As a result, you are unable to claim your airdropped NFT in the time since the valuable NFT you need is being held in a custodial service.

 Solution: